Richies-Huynh/SEC-Git/README.md

+# Welcome to SEC

-## This is web page is hosted using GitHub Pages and Jekyll
+## This web page is hosted using GitHub Pages and Jekyll

 ## Edit the README.md and add your name to the list